Arithmetic finiteness of very irregular varieties: Introduction

 In the case of curves and abelian varieties, the Shafarevich conjecture was proven by Faltings~\cite{FaltingsMordell} to deduce the Mordell conjecture (the fact that the Shafarevich conjecture would imply the Mordell conjecture had been noticed earlier by Kodaira and Parshin).
 Since then, there has been only little progress on the Shafarevich conjecture as we will recall below.
 Recently, Lawrence and Sawin \cite{LS20} used the method of Lawrence and Venkatesh \cite{LV} to verify the Shafarevich conjecture in the special case of hypersurfaces in abelian varieties.
 In this paper we will prove it for varieties that embed in their Albanese variety with ample normal bundle.
 More precisely, we prove it for the following class of varieties:

-\begin{definitionintro} Let $X$ be a variety over a field $k$.
-When $k$ is algebraically closed we say that $X$ is \emph{very irregular} if the Albanese morphism $X \to \Alb(X)$ given by some point in $X(k)$ is a closed embedding with nonzero ample normal bundle.
-When $k$ is arbitrary, we say that $X$ is very irregular if the base change to an algebraic closure of $k$ is very irregular. \end{definitionintro}
+\begin{definitionintro} Let~$X$ be a smooth projective geometrically connected variety over a field~$k$ of characteristic~$0$.
+When~$k$ is algebraically closed we say that~$X$ is \emph{very irregular} if the Albanese morphism given by some point in~$X(k)$ is a closed embedding with nonzero ample normal bundle.
+When~$k$ is arbitrary, we say that~$X$ is very irregular if the base change to an algebraic closure of~$k$ is very irregular. \end{definitionintro}

 We confirm the Lang-Vojta conjecture for the moduli spaces of very irregular varieties.
-Very irregular varieties form a very large class of canonically polarized varieties which includes for instance all smooth projective curves of genus $\ge 2$ and complete intersections of ample divisors in an abelian variety.
-The name `very irregular' refers to the classical notion of irregular varieties, that is, smooth projective complex varieties $S$ whose irregularity $h^1(S, \cO_S) = h^0(S, \Omega^1_S)$ does not vanish.
+Very irregular varieties form a very large class of canonically polarized varieties which includes all smooth projective curves of genus~$\ge 2$, all smooth complete intersections of ample divisors in an abelian variety, and more generally~$d$-dimensional smooth subvarieties of abelian varieties whose normal bundle is a direct sum of ample vector bundles of rank~$< d$.
+There are plenty of other examples such as Fano surfaces of lines of cubic threefolds, Schoen surfaces, etc. Higher dimensional abelian varieties and their subvarieties are hard to describe by explicit equations but have a rich geometry: In particular, subvarieties of abelian varieties with ample normal bundle have been studied by many authors, including Hartshorne \cite{Har71}, Ran \cite{Ran} and Debarre \cite{Deb95}.
+We chose the name `very irregular' in reminiscence of the classical notion of irregular varieties, that is, smooth projective complex varieties~$S$ whose irregularity~$h^1(S, \cO_S) = h^0(S, \Omega^1_S)$ does not vanish.